HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * Restructure this material into effectve Summaries for each proposed group of participants
 * * There are prequisite activities:
 * * * Mehregan productivity is compelling attention
+* * * * This is likely to be a protracted adoption since it is still Version 0...
 * * this may be accelarated by the development of a Slack messages prototype
 * * * -09-05: boot-strapping is underway.
 * * * * it may be time to use Commits as Summary points rather than Activity points